SabotagePerformanceAppraisals/fans-of-less/index.md

 We, the undersigned, are declaring a breakdown in the world of Agile and Scrum.
-We love the [four values](https://agilemanifesto.org) and [twelve principles](https://agilemanifesto.org/principles.html) of the Agile Manifesto, the original reason our movement is called *Agile*.
+We love the [four values](https://agilemanifesto.org) and [twelve principles](https://agilemanifesto.org/principles.html) of the Agile Manifesto, the original reason our movement was called *Agile*.
 Some of us were also inspired by
 [an honest and useful vision of Scrum](/an-honest-and-useful-vision-of-scrum/).
 But today we feel that _Agile_ and _Scrum_ are usually distorted to mean something incompatible with their original intent.

-We believe that traditional
-organizations will not gain agility with the superficial _change theater_ that is often sold as "Agile."
-Instead we advocate less process, fewer layers, fewer roles, reduced use of "Agile tools" such as JIRA, less focus on metrics, less traditional managment in disguise, and less hype.
-We find this stuff to be actively _counterproductive_, innoculating organizations against real change.

 Organizations that want to truly serve their customers and employees will benefit more from _de-scaling organizational complexity_, and instead increasing skills, knowledge, and collaboration.
-This involves fundamental changes to organizational structure and policy led both from the top and the bottom, with farther reaching implications and a longer journey than many will expect.
+This involves fundamental changes to organizational structure and policy led both from the top and the bottom, with farther reaching implications and a tougher journey than many will expect.

 * We believe in the competitive advantage of adaptability in order to discover and deliver on the highest end-customer value in a complex